Skip to content

 scaling

-Figure Strong scaling on CPUs and GPUs (preliminary data).
+Strong scaling on CPUs and GPUs (preliminary data).

 The CPU execution has a scalar speed of 55 x 10-9 seconds per point/step on one core; efficiency is gradually affected until the cores of the first node get fully used.
-Afetr that, linear scaling is observed up to the maximum tested number of 1024 cores.
+After that, linear scaling is observed up to the maximum tested number of 1024 cores.
 The GPU execution has a single-GPU speed of 7.5 10-10 seconds per point/step: a case of size 10243 advances by one time step in 0.75 seconds.
 The multi-GPU scaling is approximately linear up to 32 GPUs, and then starts to drift gradually.
 Note how the memory efficiency allows us to run a relatively large case with over a billion points on a single core.
 In fact AMPHIBIOUS needs about 120 bytes per (internal) point, plus 4/8 additional bytes for each quantity for which statistics are accumulated.